Dynamic Stretching Routine

 Also, static stretching routines involve moving a muscle through its full range of motion.
 Then holding it there for at least 30 seconds.
 This form of stretching should only be done after a warm up or athletic activity to help prevent injury.

-I know JOI Rehab has several experienced therapists and athletic trainers who work with runners.
+I know JOI Rehab has several therapists and athletic trainers who work with runners.
 In addition, they utilize modalities such as The Graston Technique, Medical Laser, and Medical Massage.
 This will help keep you in the sport that you love!
-There is no need to live in pain related to running.
+There is no need to live in pain from running or other sports.
 Come in and see us!

 If you are interested in scheduling an appointment at JOI Rehab for physical therapy please click the banner below or call 904-JOI-2000.